MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-website-schema-design.md

 # Introduction

 This is the first part of building an knowledge application for KDD conference.

-The application will have all the knowledge of papers published in **Interationial Conference on Knowlege Discovery and Data Mining**.
-It will help users find KDD papers and Oral presentations through Natural Language Processing and smart fitlers.
+The application will have all the knowledge of papers published in **Internationial Conference on Knowledge Discovery and Data Mining**.
+It will help users find KDD papers and Oral presentations through Natural Language Processing and smart filters.

-In this tutorial, we'll focus on designing the approrpiate KES schema such that KDD papers can be retriable and filterabl.
+In this tutorial, we'll focus on designing the appropriate KES schema such that KDD papers can be retrievable and filterable.
 We will start by designing a KES schema for the conference papers, build/host the index, and leverage MAKES REST API (Evaluate and Histogram) to create the Filterable Paper List UI.

 ## Prerequisites